Uwami-Mgxekwa/student-portal/README.md

 ## Introduction

 The Gauteng City College Student Portal aims to provide a centralized platform for students to manage their academic journey.
 It offers a user-friendly interface to access grades, course materials, announcements, and other essential information.
-This project was developed as a [mention project type, e.g., course project, personal project] and serves as a [mention purpose, e.g., demonstration of skills, practical application of concepts].
-It is anticipated to significantly improve [mention specific institutional aspects, e.g., student-faculty interaction, information dissemination, administrative efficiency].
+This project was developed as a personal project and serves as a demonstration of skills and practical application of concepts.
+It is anticipated to improve significantly, student-faculty interaction, information dissemination, and administrative efficiency].

 ## Features